Notes and Summaries Pertaining to the Evolution of the Major U.S. Political Parties

 Likewise, Cleveland is a Bourbon Liberal like many future Democratic party leaders were after him.
-They are all Democrats, but they aren’t the main faction we are thinking of when we think “Civil War Confederates”.
+They are all Democrats, but they aren’t the main faction we are thinking of when we think “Civil War Confederates.”

-Jefferson is progressive left in many ways, and Jackson progressive right (like the tea party), Bryan was both… but none were Calhoun, they were in the same party, but not of the same faction.
+Jefferson is progressive left in many ways, and Jackson progressive right (like the tea party), Bryan was both, but none were Calhoun, they were in the same party, but not of the same faction.
 Today Calhoun’s faction is Republican, but today Republican is still many factions.

 This doesn’t make modern Democrats saints (I mean have you been to LA, NYC, Chicago, or Las Vegas?) and it doesn’t make Democrats purely northern, but it does poke holes in the sort of logic that Dinesh D’souza and the alternative media present.

-In truth both parties simply have changing factions based on voter issues of the day.
+In truth, both parties simply have changing factions based on voter issues of the day.
 Even right now the parties are changing under our noses.
 Just compare Bush to Trump or Bernie to Hillary.
 The human condition isn’t black and white, and the groups we form are not either.

-Still, with all the changes, the modern major parties don’t purely represent any past faction or president.
+Still, with all the changes, the major modern parties don’t purely represent any past faction or president.
 So there is lots of room to admire Lincoln as a modern Republican, or Jefferson as a Democrat, Jackson as a Republican, or Teddy as Democrat, or Cleveland as a Republican, or Hamilton as a Democrat.

-Simply put, “the major parties are comprised of factions” and the southern conservative Dixie faction is no longer voting for the Democratic party, they are voting with the classical conservative Duke-style Republicans, neocons, and the Religious Right in the Republican party….
-I mean, the Republican party just fought for the right to fly the Confederate Dixie flag if that is a hint?!
-I get how Wilson, Gore, LBJ, and other southern progressive Democrats confuse this issue, but they are generally “bourbon liberals” and not the same faction has the more hardcore “states’ rights liberals” like Wallace, Byrd, and Thurmond.
+“The major parties are comprised of factions” and the southern conservative Dixie faction is no longer voting for the Democratic party; they are voting with the classical conservative Duke-style Republicans, neocons, and the Religious Right in the Republican party.
+The Republican party just fought for the right to fly the Confederate Dixie flag.
+I understand how Wilson, Gore, LBJ, and other southern progressive Democrats confuse this issue, but they are generally “bourbon liberals” and not the same faction has the more hardcore “states’ rights liberals” like Wallace, Byrd, and Thurmond.
 The Democratic party carries aspects of its past, but the Republicans are the favorite party of the current Solid South.

 WAS LINCOLN A REPUBLICAN?
 You can read our essay on it here, or the Nation’s When the Republicans Really Were the Party of Lincoln.
-Otherwise, i’ll let you use your imagination and let his words speak for himself.
-I’m of the mind that coming together as a nation is more important than fighting over who gets Jefferson, Jackson, Lincoln, or the Roosevelts (although i’ve never in my life seen a conservative try to appropriate a Roosevelt).
+Otherwise, I’ll let you use your imagination and let his words speak for himself.
+I’m of the mind that coming together as a nation is more important than fighting over who gets Jefferson, Jackson, Lincoln, or the Roosevelts (although I’ve never in my life seen a conservative try to appropriate a Roosevelt).